Table of Contents[Hide][Show]

 - Flaxseeds have not been tested because they do not contain carbohydrates

 A few interesting things to take note of are:

 1. When you take a grain and make it into a flour, it completely changes it’s GI

 For example: Whole wheat kernals are 30 (low GI) and whole wheat flour is 71 (high GI).
-I already mentioned this above, but it is a significant jump wouldn't you agree?
+This was already mentioned above, but it is a significant jump wouldn’t you agree?